Business Requirements Document - Examples

 Assumptions

-• No other replacements are considered
+- No other system replacements are being considered.

 Risks

-Possible solutions (not part of BRD)
+Possible solutions (not part of the BRD)

-• Implement new information system from scratch
+- Implement a new information system from scratch

 Example #4